 April 1942 - June 1942: The Second Operational

-then be ripe for the picking, and some Japanese leaders even
+be ripe for the picking, and some Japanese leaders even looked

-the seizure of portions of Australia and the states of Washington
+ahead to the seizure of portions of Australia and the states of

-Oregon.
-The Pacific would be transformed into a Japanese lake.
+Washington and Oregon.
+The Pacific would be transformed into a

 The Japanese planned a series of advances along two axes that in many respects resembled the Allied counteroffensive of 1943-1944, but in reverse.
 The first blow would fall on Port Moresby and Tulagi in early May 1942, projecting Japanese power over the Coral Sea and opening the door to the New Hebrides and New Caledonia.
 This would be followed by the capture of Midway and the western Aleutians in June.
 In July it would be the turn of Fiji and Samoa.
 Finally, Hawaii would be assaulted in October.
 Yamamoto believed that "As a result of the smooth progress of the first-phase operations, we have established an invincible strategic position [that] cannot be maintained if we go on the defensive.... in order to secure it tenaciously, we must keep on striking offensively at the enemy's weak points one after another" (Lundstrom 2006).